Tag Archive for: Medicine

 Tu-Anh Tran

-Professor, Head of the Pediatrics Department at Nîmes University Hospital
+Professor, Chief of the Pediatrics Department at Nîmes University Hospital

 Professor Tu-Anh TRAN is a pediatrician specializing in inflammatory and rheumatic diseases in children, and head of the pediatrics department at the Nîmes University Hospital.
-A meditation practitioner himself, he was instrumental in creating one of the first university-level meditation programs in France, at the Montpellier-Nîmes School of Medicine: “Meditation and Health.”
+A meditation practitioner himself, he spearheaded the creation of one of France’s first university-level meditation programs, “Meditation and Health,” at the Montpellier-Nîmes School of Medicine.
 Professor Tran has been using meditation to treat his young patients for over 10 years.

 Maieutics MOOC

-The education of our students is of paramount importance to the Faculty, which is why we are providing you with three educational platforms designed specifically for students in the Midwifery program, though they may also be of interest to students in the Medicine program.
+Our students’ education is of paramount importance to the Faculty, which is why we are providing you with three educational platforms designed specifically for students in the Midwifery program, but which may also be of interest to students in the Medicine program.

 Formagyn

-This platform offers the educational content from the University of Brest’s University Diploma (DU) program in “Gynecological Care for Prevention, Sexuality, and Family Planning” and is free for all students from March 17 to June 17.
-The rich and well-developed content focuses primarily on gynecological care and emergencies, contraception, and many other topics.
+This platform offers the educational content from the University of Brest’s University Diploma (DU) program in “Gynecological Care for Prevention, Sexuality, and Family Planning” and is free for all students from March 17 through June 17.
+The comprehensive and well-developed content focuses primarily on gynecological care and emergencies, contraception, and many other topics.

 Digital Education in Healthcare

-This platform brings together several MOOCs (Massive Open Online Courses): online courses open to everyone, typically consisting of instructional videos and multiple-choice quizzes.
+This platform brings together several MOOCs (Massive Open Online Courses): online courses open to everyone, typically consisting of explanatory videos and multiple-choice quizzes.
 Digital Health Education focuses on women’s and children’s health, covering topics such as violence against women and children, breastfeeding, contraception, menopause, and more.

 Addressing Violence

-At present, this platform offers only two MOOCs; the first, which focuses on victimology, was developed in collaboration with Gynécologie sans frontière.
-The second MOOC available on the platform, meanwhile, addresses male dominance.
+At present, this platform contains only two MOOCs; the first, which deals with victimology, was developed in collaboration with Gynécologie sans frontière.
+The second MOOC on the platform, meanwhile, deals with male domination.

-This series of workshops will therefore allow some participants to gain additional knowledge directly related to their coursework, while others will benefit from supplementary information that will always be useful for their future careers.
+This series of training sessions will therefore allow some participants to gain additional knowledge directly related to their coursework, while others will benefit from supplementary information that will always be useful for their future careers.

-We would like to thank Romain PONS, a student in the midwifery program and member of the Academic Council, for his assistance in writing this article.
+We would like to thank Romain PONS, a midwifery student elected to the Pedagogical Council, for his assistance in writing this article.

-Library article
+Library Article

 A video platform for research and teaching